mikeconroy/mikeconroy.com/_posts/2015-12-21-an-introduction-to-mulesoft-anypoint-studio.md

   6. In the logger configuration simply enter #[&#8216;Sending to browser&#8217;] in the Message field.

 Finally run the application by right-clicking the project in the left hand side browser -> Run-As -> Mule Application.
 When you see the word DEPLOYED in your console that means your application should now be running and if you visit http://localhost:8081/salesforcedemo you should retrieve a JSON view of all the accounts in your Salesforce environment.

+* * *

+**Update - 2020** This post was done in 2015 and is now very outdated as it was done on a much older version.
+Perhaps there will be a new post in the future to reflect the latest Mule version.